xster/flutter-wiki/Flutter-build-release-channels.md

 To switch channels, run `flutter channel [<channel-name>]`, and then run `flutter upgrade` to ensure you're on the latest.

-### Issues and Workarounds
+### Known issues and workarounds

+#### Issue

-**Issue**: When switching channels, you see an error message `Unable to upgrade Flutter: no upstream repository configured.`
+When switching channels, you see an error message `Unable to upgrade Flutter: no upstream repository configured.`

+#### Workaround

-**Workaround**: You could get into this state if you ran `flutter channel beta` before the beta channel was officially released, due to a bug that has now been fixed.
+You could get into this state if you ran `flutter channel beta` before the beta channel was officially released, due to a bug that has now been fixed.
 To resolve, run the following command from the root directory where Flutter is installed:
 ```bash
 $ git fetch origin; git branch -u origin/beta beta; flutter channel beta
 ```
 After running this command, you should be back on the `beta` branch and be able to run `flutter upgrade` to complete the upgrade process.

+#### Issue

+After running `flutter upgrade`, the flutter tool crashed with a message about "Cannot find executable for /path/to/dart"

+#### Workaround

+This will only happen when you first upgrade.
+The issue has since been fixed, and after the first time it happens, you won't see the crash again.

-See also:
+## See also

 * [[Release process]], which describes the details for how we push builds from channel to channel.
 * [[Changelog]], where we describe changes since the last beta release.